Tell us the truth about your infertility treatment experience!

 In the article, Laura Cooke asks the following question: how much does IVF cost in the UK?
 The accompanying image captures someone using a calculator while holding a piece of paper.

-From baffling acronyms (ICSI?
-FET?
-PGT-A?!) to confusing stats surrounding success rates, the world of IVF treatment can appear bewildering to the uninitiated.
-But when it comes to private IVF in 2023, nothing is more likely to cause confusion than the financial side of the process.
+From baffling acronyms (for example ICSI, FET, PGT-A) to confusing stats surrounding success rates, the world of IVF treatment can appear bewildering to the uninitiated.
+But when it comes to private IVF, nothing is more likely to cause confusion than the financial side of the process.

-IVF can come with a hefty price tag attached, with the costs often running into many thousands of pounds – all for a treatment where the results are far from guaranteed.
+IVF (in vitro fertilization) can come with a hefty price tag attached, with the costs often running into many thousands of pounds – all for a treatment where the results are far from guaranteed.

 With NHS funding proven to be a real postcode lottery, many patients are forced to fork out for their own treatment.
 But how much should you expect to pay for a private cycle of IVF in the UK?